 Food Access Programs

-The Haymaker Farmers’ Market participates in several food access programs designed to increase healthy eating for food insecure populations by making products at the Market more affordable.
+The Haymaker Farmers’ Market participates in several food access programs designed to increase healthy eating for our community experiencing food insecurity by making products at the Market more affordable.

-• SNAP (Supplemental Nutrition Assistance Program) formerly known as “food stamps” is a federal program administered through Portage County Job & Family Services that gives low-income individuals a monthly food stipend, which they use through an “EBT” card that works like a debit card at participating merchants.
-SNAP customers use their benefits at the Market by purchasing wooden $1 tokens with their SNAP card at the Market table, then buying food with these tokens from vendors at the Market.
+• SNAP (Supplemental Nutrition Assistance Program) formerly known as “food stamps” is a federal program administered through Portage County Job & Family Services that gives eligible individuals a monthly food stipend, which can be redeemed through an electronic benefit transfer card that works like a debit card at participating merchants.
+At Haymaker Farmers’ Market SNAP customers can use their benefits by purchasing wooden $1 tokens with their SNAP card at the Market table, then buying food with these tokens from vendors at the Market.

 • Produce Perks is a grant funded program through “Produce Perks Midwest” that seeks to increase SNAP use at Farmers’ Markets and increase fruit & vegetable consumption.
 Customers are given a matching benefit of $25/week in Produce Perk tokens, when they use their SNAP benefits at Market.
 These green tokens can then be used to buy fresh fruits and vegetables at Market.